mittelmark/tmdoc/README.md

 ## Changes

+- 2025-12-18: 0.17.2
+    - fixing an issue with more complex R inline statements
 - 2025-12-10: 0.17.1
     - making nfig and ntab functionality public, so use `` `nfig label` `` to number figures and or tables with ` ``ntab label` `` and to reference figures and tables